-Info: Part of the largest fresh water barrier beach system in New York State.
+Info: Part of the largest freshwater barrier beach system in New York State.
 Two viewing towers, two dune walk-over areas, white sands, Lots of diversity, not far from the Black Pond Trail.
-Once you come out onto the beach, if you go left and walk a distance you will find another elevated trail over the dunes leading to the inland lake (see pic above).
+Once you come out onto the beach, if you go left and walk a distance you will find another elevated trail over the dunes leading to the inland lake (see pic below).

 There is also another trail approximately 3.5 miles south on Route 3 from the corner of Pierrepont Place Road and Route 3, this has some historic markers, a porta-potty, an accessible observation area at the end, multiple benches along the trail, fishing, canoe access, and follows mostly along the South Sandy Creek.